stouffer/EvoGeoModules/manuscript/reviews.md

 community assembly would be a better term to differentiate between historical processes and factors that influence local assembly.

-> We do not think that most people would typically equate interactions to an ecological mechanism.
-Regardless, we have modified the text (**x**) to clarify that we discuss mechanisms of filtering at this point.
-This does indeed include abiotic variance.
+> Thank you again for highlight this potential ambiguity.
+To better highlight what we meant, we have modified the text (**x**) to clarify that we are discussing mechanisms of filtering at this point.
+The reviewer will notice that this does indeed include abiotic variance.

 162-166: It’s not clear to me how these results are to be taken.
 What